primehta17/bookstore/README.md

 ## Installation Guide

-1. clone this repo to your local machine: `git clone https://github.com/primehta17/bookstore.git && cd ecommerce-laravel`
+1. clone this repo to your local machine: `git clone -b master https://github.com/primehta17/bookstore.git && cd ecommerce-laravel`
 1. copy `.example.env` to `.env` file: `cp .example.env .env`
 1. create a new database and add the database credentials to your `.env` file
 1. run `composer install`